All Episodes

 I understand they're out there writing a book, but they're also both covering the campaign at the same time.

-Is it Hellman or Heilman?
+Is it Helleman or Heileman?

 I think it's Heileman.

-At any rate, they're making a movie out of this book now, game change.
+At any rate, they're making a movie out of this book now, Game Change.

 It's an HBO movie.